clementoriol/opencv-orb-image-recognition/README.md

 - You'll see a message that the https cert is invalid.
 This is normal as we don't generate a cert in dev.
 - Click on Advanced -> Proceeed to https://192.168.x.x (unsafe) to ignore the error and proceed to the local server

+## Add new Images

+- Add images to the `scripts/references-source` folder
+- Run the `pnpm prepare-references` script.
+This will output them in ./public and prepare the references.json file
+- Reload your page

 ## TODO

 - [ ] Check how performant it is with ~200 images
 - [ ] Check performance on a lower-end device
 - [ ] Check if we can make a custom OpenCV build with only the features we need to improve loading time
   - [ ] We'll probably need to generate custom typescript types for our custom build
-- [ ] Write a script to resize and precompute the reference images and save them on disk to avoid computing them on the user device every time the app starts
+- [x] Write a script to resize the references images
 - [ ] Clean-up the code, extract into different files and named function